-13.1.24 Alarms
+13.4.17 Alarms

-The Model B3310 is equipped with both high and low conductivity alarms.
-This menu option allows you to program the specific values for these alarms.
+The Model B3410 is equipped with both high and low conductivity alarms.
+This menu option allows you to program the speciic values for these alarms.
 When a conductivity alarm is received, it will appear as a flashing message in the middle of the display and any configured alarm relays will be activated.
-The high conductivity alarm will override the blowdown relay and force a blowdown to occur.
 Consult your water treatment specialist when determining the proper High and Low Alarm values for your system.